 Details of what route to use can be found on the homepage.

 I don't know what the value of my contract will be, what do I do?

 If you are unable to estimate the value of a contract that contract will be explicitly made subject to the procurement rules (i.e. Toute 3).

 More information can be found in SPPN 1/2023: Public procurement – Australia and New Zealand Free Trade Agreements: SPPN 1/2023 and additional information can be found at What Procurement Route Should I Choose?

 The Procurement Journey is not a substitute for legal and professional advice.
 You must consult with relevant procurement, legal and technical staff wherever appropriate.
 You should ensure, when working with this guidance that you identify and comply with any relevant internal organisation guidelines, policies or procedures.

 I want to carry out a construction procurement exercise can I use the Procurement Journey?

 The Scottish Government has issued separate guidance on the procurement of construction works.

-Can the instructions at the beginning of the ESPD (Scotland) be deleted before issuing the document?
+Can the instructions at the beginning of the SPD be deleted before issuing the document?

 Yes.
-Some parts of the instructions in the ESPD can be deleted.
-Please note that is is best practice to include the complete instructions at the front of the ESPD Word document to help bidders understand all aspects of the process.
+Some parts of the instructions in the SPD can be deleted.
+Please note that is is best practice to include the complete instructions at the front of the SPD Word document to help bidders understand all aspects of the process.